superfly/docs/reference/redis.html.md

 Upstash Redis databases are billed by usage on a pay-as-you-go basis, with a free allowance of 10,000 commands per day.
 Check the official [Upstash Pricing](https://upstash.com/pricing) page for details.

 Your usage is updated hourly on your monthly Fly.io bill.
 You can track database usage details in the [Upstash web console](#the-upstash-web-console) as well.

-### Usage from Sidekiq, BullMQ and other prepackaged software

-Tools like [Sidekiq](https://sidekiq.org/) or [BullMQ](https://bullmq.io/) make heavy use of Redis through polling, even when completely idle.
-Many of their polling commands return empty responses.

-While Upstash won't count these responses against your usage, they tend to exceed 10,000 requests per day.
-You'll be notified if you pass this limit.